eclipse-edc/Connector/docs/architecture-principles.md

 ### X. Objects Serialization/Deserialization
 1. `TypeManager` is the component responsible for json ser/des, you can also use the `ObjectMapper` inside it, but there should be no other `ObjectMapper` instance.

+### XI.
+Class Naming
+1. A single implementor of an interface should be named `<interface name>Impl`.
+2. An implementor who are meant to be the default implementation for an interface but other are/can be defined used instead.